Entry to May events

 Who gets to enter?

 Bike events should reflect the wider society from which they grow and therefore we welcome entry from all individuals.
 On all our events - the Calder Divide Trail, the Headwaters Trail and Dales Camp Out - we adopt the practice of having a camping field set aside for women, trans, non-binary if a rider wants to choose that option.
+There is also a lower price ticket for those aged 25 years and under.

 Will I get a record of my time?